BlackSoulKnight/Tevi_Randomizer/README.md

 + Memine races won't have mobility items as rewards
 + If you're unfamiliar with the item locations, starting with level 3 compass might be a good idea.
 Professor Zema will also provide hints if you talk to him

+### Join the Tevi Speedrunning [Discord] (https://discord.gg/e4SW6AaBuj) to gain more Information about tricks of the Game

 ## Requirements

 [BepInEx V 5.4 64 bit](https://docs.bepinex.dev/articles/user_guide/installation/index.html#tabpanel_bHGHmlrG6S_tabid-win)<br>